Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.regionHealthCheckServices.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

 /*
+Retrieves the list of all HealthSource resources (all regional) available to the specified project.
+To prevent failure, Google recommends that you set the `returnPartialSuccess` parameter to `true`.
+*/
+await gapi.client.compute.regionHealthSources.aggregatedList({ project: "project",  });

+/*
+Deletes the specified HealthSource in the given region */ await gapi.client.compute.regionHealthSources.delete({ healthSource: "healthSource", project: "project", region: "region",  });

+/*
+Returns the specified HealthSource resource in the given region.
+*/
+await gapi.client.compute.regionHealthSources.get({ healthSource: "healthSource", project: "project", region: "region",  });

+/*
+Create a HealthSource in the specified project in the given region using the parameters that are included in the request.
+*/
+await gapi.client.compute.regionHealthSources.insert({ project: "project", region: "region",  });

+/*
+Lists the HealthSources for a project in the given region.
+*/
+await gapi.client.compute.regionHealthSources.list({ project: "project", region: "region",  });

+/*
+Updates the specified regional HealthSource resource with the data included in the request.
+This method supports PATCH semantics and uses the JSON merge patch format and processing rules.
+*/
+await gapi.client.compute.regionHealthSources.patch({ healthSource: "healthSource", project: "project", region: "region",  });

+/*
+Returns permissions that a caller has on the specified resource.
+*/
+await gapi.client.compute.regionHealthSources.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

+/*
 Cancels the specified resize request.
 Cancelled resize request no longer waits for the resources to be provisioned.
 Cancel is only possible for requests that are in accepted state.
 */
 await gapi.client.compute.regionInstanceGroupManagerResizeRequests.cancel({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region", resizeRequest: "resizeRequest",  });